gszaro/gregonomics/README.md

 ## Overview

-ClearPay is a full-stack web application that helps users take control of their financial journey.
+Gregonomics is a full-stack web application that helps users take control of their financial journey.
 It provides tools to:

 - Track day-to-day transactions
 - Manage debts with balances, interest rates, and minimum payments